-Once we complete our review of your financial aid application, we will send notification to you via email (on a rolling basis for admitted students and in early July for returning students).
+Once we complete our review of your preliminary financial aid application, we will send notification to you via email (on a rolling basis for admitted students and in July for returning students).
 This email will direct you to log back into your financial aid account in “My HLS Financial Aid” and view your provisional financial aid award information.
 Upon authentication back into our system, you will see that both the “Awards” and “Messages” tabs have now been enabled.
 On these tab, you will be able to view detailed information about the following:

 - your student budget,

 - our assessment of your parents’ assets resources (if not applying loan only),

 - the total amount of your potential borrowing which will be eligible for loan repayment assistance under the Law School’s Low Income Protection Plan.

 We suggest that you use the “print-friendly” link provided on the page to print a hard copy of the “Awards” tab and that you keep it in a secure place so you have a record of your initial award to refer back to later when various changes occur to your award data.